Portulaca plants or moss rose, or common purslane, are succulent groundcovers and Portulacaceae family members.

-Portulaca plants [por-tew-LAK-uh] or moss rose are succulent groundcovers and members of the Portulacaceae family.
-Portulaca grandiflora earned its specific species name (grandiflora) because of its large flowers.
+Portulaca grandiflora earned its specific species name (Grandiflora) because of its large flowers.

-Moss Rose is native to Uruguay, Argentina, and Brazil.
+Portulaca is native to Uruguay, Argentina, and southern Brazil.
 In these areas, the plant grows naturally as a perennial.

 Throughout the United States, it grows as an annual in USDA hardiness zones 2 to 10a.
-It is possible to grow as a perennial in USDA hardiness zones 10b through 11.
+It can grow as a perennial in USDA hardiness zones 10b through 11.

 Other common names include: